 A.R.S. § 42-5064(B)(1): (Deduction Code 619) A direct broadcast satellite television or data transmission service that operates pursuant to 47 Code of Federal Regulations part 25 for use in its direct broadcast satellite television or data transmission operation by a facility described in 42-5061(B)(15)(b) is not subject to transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5064(B)(2 and 3): (Deduction Codes 641 and 627) End user common line charges and carrier access charges established by federal communications regulations are exempt from transaction privilege tax.
-Data is not releasable on the value of this tax expenditure for FY 2019.
+Data is not releasable on the value of this tax expenditure for FY 2020.

 A.R.S. § 42-5064(B)(4): (Deduction Code 633) Sales of direct broadcast satellite television services pursuant to 47 Code of Federal Regulations parts 25 and 100 by a direct broadcast satellite television service that operates pursuant to 47 Code of Federal Regulations parts 25 and 100.
-Data is not releasable for deductions made for this purpose in FY 2019.
+Data is not releasable for deductions made for this purpose in FY 2020.

 A.R.S. § 42-5064(B)(5): (Deduction Code 649) Telecommunications services purchased with a prepaid calling card, or a prepaid authorization number are exempt from transaction privilege tax.
-Data is not releasable for deductions made for this purpose in FY 2019.
+In FY 2020, businesses deducted an estimated \$1.7 million for this purpose.
+Had the transactions been taxable, they would have generated \$86,655 in tax at a 5% rate.